andrewrk/rucksack/README.md

 The main header identifies the file and tells you some metadata about the rest of the header entries.

+The basic data supported by rucksack is a file.
+In this case the offset that a header entry points to is the raw file data.
+The other format supported is a texture, also known as a spritesheet.
+This is described by Texture Format below.

     Offset | Contents
     -------+---------
          0 | 16 byte UUID - 60 70 c8 99 82 a1 41 84 89 51 08 c9 1c c9 b6 20